samstudy/11_duplicates/README.md

 ### Usage

-    Need to input into the script the folder's path Run the script like python duplicates.py
+    Need to provide a name of directory where script will find out duplicated files Run the script like python duplicates.py

 ### Requirement